samvk/hourglass-in-seconds/README.md

 # Chrome Extension | Hourglass in seconds

-Adds a default button for all fields, a "Next business day" button, a "+ Add" Summer Hours button, and more.
+Adds a default button for all fields, a "Next business day" button, a "+ Add" Company Holiday button, and more.

 ### Keyboard Shortcuts